 Alan Lescht and Associates represents state and local government employees in cases involving discrimination, hostile work environment, and harassment.
+We handle state and local government cases in Washington, DC, Maryland, and northern Virginia.

 Employment discrimination can take many forms.
 Discrimination may occur in the form of an adverse employment action, such as termination, suspension, demotion, or non-selection for a job.
 Employers discriminate through less formal acts, such as taking away telework privileges, giving negative performance ratings, denying requests for training, or reassigning job duties.
 Discrimination may also occur in the form of hostile work environment, which is harassment that does not result in an adverse action.